What’s a Money Date (and Why You Should Have One)

 Money dates might sound like something reserved for couples — but in reality, they’re for anyone who wants to feel more clear, confident, and empowered with their money.

-Think of your money date as a recurring check-in, similar to what you’d have with a personal trainer — it keeps you centered and moves you toward your goals.
+Think of your money date as a recurring check-in, similar to what you’d have with a personal trainer, where you see where you’re at, how you’re feeling, and adjust as necessary — it keeps you centered and moving toward your goals.

 The Why — Why Bother Having a Money Date?

-Money dates are powerful — they breathe life into money and give it meaning.
+Money dates are powerful — they give money meaning beyond the numbers.

-They help you feel calm and in control, while keeping your attention on what’s most important.
-They also give you space to pivot when life shifts — maybe this month calls for a little more self-care, or perhaps it’s time to tackle that home repair you’ve been putting off.
+They help you feel confident and in control, providing peace of mind.
+They also give you space to plan ahead and pivot when life shifts — maybe this month calls for a little more self-care, or perhaps it’s time to tackle that home repair you’ve been putting off.

 The How — The Three Components of a Great Money Date

-Every money date has three components: Practical, Emotional, and Values.
+Every money date has three components: Practical, Emotional, and Values — and all are necessary.

-If you focus only on the practical, you may find yourself repeating unconscious patterns.
-If you focus only on the emotional, you won’t have a clear sense of where you stand or what’s possible, and without the values piece, you may spend out of habit instead of intentionally.
+If you focus only on the practical, you may find yourself repeating unconscious patterns that slow your progress.
+If you focus only on the emotional, you won’t have a clear sense of where you stand or what you can safely spend, and without the values piece, you may spend out of habit and have less to spend on what matters most to you.

 1. The Practical